Hovnatanian (crater)

 Hovnatanian is a crater on Mercury.
 Its “butterfly” pattern of ejecta rays were created by an impact at an even lower angle than that which formed neighboring Qi Baishi crater.
-From the "butterfly" pattern of rays (similar to Messier crater on the moon), the Hovnatanian impactor was travelling either north-to-south or south-to-north prior to hitting Mercury's surface.
+From the "butterfly" pattern of rays (similar to Messier crater on the Moon), the Hovnatanian impactor was travelling either north-to-south or south-to-north prior to hitting Mercury's surface.
+Hovnatanian lies to the west of Tir Planitia.

-The crater was named for Hakob Hovnatanyan, a 19th-century Armenian artist.
+The crater was named in 2008 for Hakob Hovnatanyan, a 19th-century Armenian artist.